-So, you want to book your budget anime adventure tour through Tokyo and follow your guide to your first Japanese anime convention: AnimeJapan.
+So, you want to book your Japan anime tour through Tokyo and follow your guide to your first Japanese anime convention: AnimeJapan.
 Your cosplay is on point – wig stiff and armor detailed.
 You’ve been to all the conventions in your local area countless times, so how different could cosplaying in Japan be?

 Japanese rules surrounding cosplay may be stricter or far different than you expect.
 Here are expert tips on how to navigate the Japanese cosplaying world!

 Conventions in the United States and Europe tend to live on the free and easy regarding how revealing costumes can be.
 The only limits are those of the cosplayers’ imaginations; if it exists, there’s cosplay of it!